 Antique & Vintage Ceiling Fans

 Did you know that it is possible to connect the various styles with fitting antique and vintage style ceiling fans?
 The trick here is to follow the general form of the primary light source that will set the tone for the rest of the products.
 Few designers will take on the challenge.
 But a modern home is virtually unthinkable without ceiling fans.
-Therefore, we recommend focusing on a style element of your chosen period and finding a fan that exemplifies it.
+Therefore, we recommend focusing on a style element of your chosen period and finding a ceiling fan that exemplifies it.

 This guide to antique and vintage style lighting is the fourth in a series of style guides we have developed for our readers!
 Our first style guide was the Tuscan Style Lighting Guide which shares quite a few similarities to victorian era of antique style lighting.
 Feel free to check it out!